-If your system can be fitted with more than one hard disk, I recommend you add a 128GB+ SSD disk as DISK 0 and then install Windows to that.
+If your system can be fitted with more than one hard disk, I recommend you buy and add a 512GB or larger SSD disk as DISK 0 and then install Windows to the SSD disk.
+You will still be able to use all 3TB+ of the second hard disk if you format it as GPT in the Disk Management console and your system will feel a LOT snappier (you wont need to upgrade for 5 more years)!

 SSD drives contain no moving parts and do not need to be mounted\screwed\fixed.
 You can simply use sticky-sided Velcro and stick it to the case or just let it dangle from the SATA cable!